 There was a time when garbage disposals were new devices and only a few homes had them installed into their kitchen sinks.
-Today, it’s difficult to imagine daily life in the kitchen without a garbage disposal.
-A disposal makes it easier to get rid of food waste and clean up after cooking, and it helps to keep a large amount of organic waste out of landfills.
+Today, it’s difficult to imagine daily life in the kitchen without garbage disposal.
+The disposal makes it easier to get rid of food waste and clean it up after cooking, and it helps to keep a large amount of organic waste out of landfills.

 If your garbage disposal stops working, it’ll mean an inconvenient kitchen until you have the unit repaired.
 But can you handle repairing broken disposal on your own?
 In some cases, yes.
 But most of the time, you’ll probably need a professional plumber in Ankeny, IA to make the repairs so they’re done correctly and safely.
 In some situations, replacing the garbage disposal is a better option than fixing it, and this job also requires the work of a professional plumber.

 If your garbage disposal won’t turn on when you flip the wall switch, one possible reason is that it’s triggered its circuit breaker.
 This happens if the motor puts too much demand on the circuit.
 To reset the circuit, press the button located at the bottom of the disposal unit.
 Try the disposal again.
 If it runs but then stops soon after because the switch has tripped again, then there’s probably a fault with the motor that will require an expert to repair it.